Market Drayton Electric Light and Power Company: Abolition

-The Market Drayton Electric Light and Power Company Limited was abolished on 31 March 1948 under the provisions of the Electricity Act 1947 which nationalized the electricity supply industry.
+The Market Drayton Electric Light and Power Company was abolished on 31 March 1948 under the provisions of the Electricity Act 1947 which nationalized the electricity supply industry.
 The generating plant was vested in the British Electricity Authority and the distribution infrastructure in the Midlands Electricity Board (North Staffordshire sub-area).

 Generation of electricity at the Market Drayton site ceased in about 1954.